Senior Mental Health: 6 Ways to Improve Cognition & Emotion as We Age

 4. Pick up a New Hobby

 Staying active after retirement is extremely important.
-Everyone has a personal wish list of dreams and activities they put off for “one day.”
+Everyone has a personal wish list of dreams and activities, but sometimes those ideas are put off because life can get busy.

-Retirement is the perfect time for seniors to dust off their “bucket list” and pursue a lifelong goal, be it gardening, sewing, painting or French cooking!
+Retirement is the perfect time for seniors to dust off their “bucket list” and pursue lifelong goals, be it gardening, sewing, painting or French cooking!

 Hobbies like shadow boxes help increase the neuroplasticity of the brain in which nerve cells connect or reconnect, changing the brain’s structure and function when stimulated through the repetition of seeing them.

-As neuronal connections in these pathways are strengthened and new connections established, individuals with dementia feel comforted and gain an increased sense of belonging.
+As neuronal connections in these pathways are strengthened, and new connections are established, individuals feel comforted and gain an increased sense of belonging and ultimately, improving senior mental health.

 Many seniors find fulfillment and a sense of purpose in volunteering for a worthy cause.

-With no shortage of organizations and causes in need of support, there are many possibilities for older adults to get involved and feel valued and needed.
+With no shortage of organizations and causes in need of support, there are many opportunities for older adults to get involved, and in turn, feel valued and needed.

 Seniors volunteering for a cause or organization can be a rewarding experience at any age.

-But for someone looking to donate their time after retirement, volunteering can offer a number of additional benefits that enhance physical, emotional, and mental health.
+For someone looking to donate their time after retirement, volunteering can offer a number of additional benefits that enhance seniors’ physical, emotional and mental health.

 Trading time for good causes can enhance mental health.